pearsondesign/pearsondesign.github.io/docs/Electronics/wled-controller.md

     * Some of these solder joints are harder than they need to be, should've made the pads bigger;
 * JST connectors point straight up:
     * If I redesign this board, the JST connectors will be the 90 degree variety;

+Other issues (based on YouTube feedback, which I'm thankful for):

+* Missing logic-level shifter:
+    * While I've never ran into any issues with the WS2812b lighting strips (BTF-Lightning brand), official WLED documentation recommends usage of a logic level shifter, given that the esp8266 outputs a 3.3v signal, and the led strips operate on 5v;
+* Usage of an ESP32:
+    * ESP8266s can get a bit slow on WLED (and in my experience are more prone to crashing), plus OTA update support would be nice;

+### V3 Planning

+While the next version of this board is still early in the planning phase, there are a few things I want to do differently:

+* SMD ESP32 module:
+    * Rather than purchasing expensive-ish ESP8266 boards, you can order ESP32 SOCs and SMD solder them.
+Services like JLCPCB have these in their inventory, and can even perform the assembly for cheap.
+This would decrease the assembly complexity (for me), and provide a significantly more powerful MCU;
+    * This would additionally remove the USB port and unnecessary hardware.
+Instead, I'd need to add UART headers and flash the firmware with a programmer, which is acceptable;
+    * I'd have to design the board to be almost completely single-sided.
+Since the V2 board uses spacers with THT components to keep everything compact, this would be a design challenge;
+* Horizontal JST headers:
+    * The board would look a bit better if the output headers were horizontal, then the wiring wouldn't stick up so high;
+* LED voltage independence:
+    * It would be nice if I could decouple the MCU voltage from the LED strip voltage, allowing the same board to run 12v strips.
+This can probably just be done with a 3.3v voltage regulator on the input side, then a logic level shifter for the data transmission pin;
+    * This would make it so that if you wanted to run 12v strips, just plug in a 12v strip and power the controller with 12v.
+For 5v strips, just use a 5v supply & strip.
+No need to configure a jumper or anything to select the appropriate voltage;
+    * I need to perform more research on appropriate components.
+Most ESP32 packages have a pretty small current consumption on their own, so the voltage regulator should be straightforward;
+* Different fuse size:
+    * The current fuses I'm using are cheap and easy to source, but are rated in high AC current, which doesn't nicely convert to 5v dc.
+I could go the route of automotive fuses, as the 12v is much easier to convert, but will need to source some holder components and find a cheap supply of fuses.
+I went with the current fuse holders due to their relatively small size, and I'd like to keep that;

+Lastly, I don't want to copy any other board designs.
+I didn't reference any other boards when designing this, or even the WLED documentation (which I probably should have).
+This project is simply meant to be an exercise, to grow my skills in an area that I am unfamiliar with.